chaygosavi/chaygosavi/README.md

 FullStack Developer
 -----------------------------

-A developer with passion for developing fullstack web and mobile applications.
+A developer with passion for developing fullstack web and cross-platform mobile applications.

 * 🌍  I'm based in Pune, Maharashtra
 * ✉️  You can contact me at [chaitanyamgosavi@gmail.com](mailto:chaitanyamgosavi@gmail.com)